 Protective Finishing

 To be on the safe side, you’ll want to connect with a heating and cooling company if the smell lingers.
-A burning smell that lingers can mean the motor is too hot or there’s an electrical problem, among other concerns.
+A burning smell that lingers can mean the motor is too hot or there’s an electrical problem, among other problems.

 Dust